Women who have sex with other women can pass on or get STIs. Know how to protect yourself.

 Symptoms include painful blisters and ulcers around the genital area, although some women may have no symptoms.

-Antiviral tablets can help the healing process and shorten the length of the episode.
+Antiviral tablets can help the healing process.
 Read more about genital herpes.

 These are fleshy growths in the vulval and anal region.
 They may be itchy, but are usually painless.